Pasu4/neuro-api-tony/README.md

 A Python version of 3.10 or higher is required.
 Python versions 3.9 and below will not work.

+The program can be installed from GitHub or from PyPI.
+If you want to modify the project and/or contribute, use the GitHub method.

 <!-- #region Windows -->

 <details>